VE7GDH HF

 HF or High Frequency

+HF runs from 3 to 30 MHz, but the 160 metre band is generally also thought of as also being HF.
 While some people chase DX on 160M, it is usually thought of as best for providing "local" communications, say out to about 1000 km.
 The 80M band is the work-horse for most "local" communications.
 The 40M band can be good for DX, but is a good band to try if 80M won't quite cut it for more distant communications.
 The 20M band is often the most useful band for DXing.
 15M and up can provide good DX at certain times of the year and certain times in the sunspot cycle.

-I'm often listening on 3729 KHz or 3735 KHz.
-The former is the BC Public Service Net frequency.
-It is held 365 days a year, usually at 630 pm, but may move up an hour in winter if propagation deteriorates.
-The PEP net is held on Wednesday evenings on 3735 KHz.
+I'm often listening on 3729 KHz.
+This the BC Public Service Net frequency.
+It is held 365 days a year, at 01:30 GMT...
+17:30 Pacific in winter and 18:30 in summer.
+The EMBC net is held on Wednesday evenings on 3735 KHz at 19O:00 Pacific time.

 FT-1500, FT-857 and TNC-X